wszlong/sb-nmt/README.md

-Synchronous Bidirectional Nueral Machine Translaiton
+Synchronous Bidirectional Nueral Machine Translation
 ===

 This is the official codebase for the following paper, implemented in tensorflow: